 For those who have difficulty in chopping the vegetables, or who do not have time to prepare vegetables, fresh prepared vegetables from the supermarket or frozen vegetables will work just as well.

-For this stew I used the last bits of vegetables from my fridge rather than waste it.
+For this stew, I used the last bits of vegetables from my fridge rather than waste them.
 You can add other vegetables like broccoli, cauliflower, green beans or whatever you have in your fridge.

 - onion, chopped